 Siblings Joshua and Caleb Liechty are no strangers to the stage.
 Joshua, who graduated from Goshen College in 2019, and Caleb, who graduated in 2018, performed together and on their own on GC stages throughout their college experience.

-The trio were the first act – and the first four-chair turn – on season 21 of NBC’s The Voice, and have wowed the judges each week since.
+The trio from Pettisville, Ohio, whose parents Chris ’88 and Holly (Hollenberg) Liechty ’88 are also GC alums, were the first act – and the first four-chair turn – of the season, joined Team Kelly (Clarkson), and wowed the judges and voting fans each week since.

 WATCH: Girl Named Tom’s performances on The Voice

 On The Voice, the trio opened with “Helplessly Hoping” by Crosby, Stills & Nash, showcasing their tight harmonies, which ultimately led to all four judges looking to bring them into their teams.

 Following the judges’ pleas, they eventually chose to work with Kelly Clarkson.